ABOUT THE STORY

 It is important to talk about the aftermath of abuse.
 How do survivors cope in daily life?
 What is lost and what is gained?
 Within the Indian community, the shame that you bring to family and friends by leaving an abusive marriage can be just as traumatic as the abuse itself, if not more.

 It is important to highlight that a survivor's journey to freedom and happiness isn’t always clear cut once she or he gets out of the traumatic physical space.
-Mentally and emotionally, these women face years of challenges and obstacles towards healing.
+Mentally and emotionally, these women and men face years of challenges and obstacles towards healing.
 Community and even chosen family are very important lifelines in a survivor's journey, though the most important step they have to take is to believe in themselves as years of dignity and self-worth have been stripped away by their abuser, leaving very real and long-lasting effects of doubt, insecurities and disillusionment.

 MADHAVI is one story of Resilience, Strength and Hope.
 It is our teams' hope that we can spark conversations within our communities and show support and solidarity for anyone who may feel voiceless and alone.